golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 })();
 ```

-To ensure proper sequence execution all calls must be awaited.
-We handle only the result of the second `run()` and ignore the other.
+To ensure the proper sequence of execution, all calls must be awaited.
+We only handle the result of the second `run()` and ignore the others.

-Note: if you use this approach each command is sent separately to provider and then executed.
+Note: if you use this approach each, each command is sent separately to the provider and then executed.

 ![Commands prosaic](/assets/command_prosaic_log.png "Requestor script output logs")

-### Organising commands into batches
+### Organizing commands into batches

-Now let's take a look how you can arrange multiple commands into batches.
+Now, let's take a look at how you can arrange multiple commands into batches.
-Depending on the way you finalize your batch you will obtain either:
+Depending on how you finalize your batch you will obtain either:

-    - array of result objects or
+    - an array of result objects or
     - ReadableStream

-#### Organising commands into batch resulting in array of Promises results
+#### Organizing commands into a batch resulting in an array of Promise results

 Use the beginBatch() method and chain commands followed by `.end()`.